What should we expect from our visit to St Lucia and Villa Grand Piton?

 The Views and Experiences

 As the roads wind through the island, the view plays peek-a-boo with the Caribbean and mountains and deep valleys.
 Every few miles, you’ll drive through small villages of colorful houses, with the residents walking along the streets with their children.
-Don’t be surprised to come across goats or dogs on the road, or even a few chickens crossing the road (to get to the other side!).
+Don’t be surprised to come across goats or dogs on the road, or even a few chickens crossing the road (to get to the Pitons, of course!).

 And St Lucia is a nature-lover’s dream – snorkeling, diving, beach-bumming, hiking, mountain climbing, mountain biking, visiting waterfalls and gardens, ziplining, whale and dolphin watching, deep-sea fishing, sunset sailing, mud-bathing, and driving through a volcano are some of the activities within a short drive from Villa Grand Piton.
-(We have several pages of activities with contact information on our website: www.villagrandpiton.com .)
+We have lots of information on our water and land activities pages.

 The Food and Beverages